OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/conflict_detection/index.en.md

 To handle it, the conflict detection module returns an error when more lookahead is required.
 When it happens we extend it by cloning the infra explorer objects.

+{{% alert color="info" %}}
+Note to maintainers: the actual incremental conflict detection is handled by the class `IncrementalConflictDetector`.
+When debugging in local, it can be inspected and patched to identify exactly where requirements come from.
+{{% /alert %}}